 Bruno Van Peteghem’s campaign to place the reef on UNESCO’s World Heritage List was the coral’s best hope for protection.
-He and two organizations he co-founded, the New Caledonian Greens (Les Verts Pacifique) and Living Coral (Corail Vivant), lead a coalition of organizations and indigenous communities to save the reef.
+He and two organizations he co-founded, the New Caledonian Greens (Les Verts Pacifique) and Living Coral (Corail Vivant), led a coalition of organizations and indigenous communities to save the reef.
 Despite serious challenges from the RPCR, Corail Vivant sought to join the International Coral Reefs Initiative.
-The campaign was bolstered when it received key backing from leadership of the political party representing the island’s indigenous Melaneisan people.
+The campaign was bolstered when it received key backing from leadership of the political party representing the island’s indigenous Melanesian people.

-Today, Van Peteghem lives and works in France where he continues to serve as an advocate for the environment.
-Peteghem works as an advisor for Association Toxicologie-Chime (ATC), an organization that consults businesses and citizens about toxic chemicals.
+Today, Van Peteghem lives and works in France, where he continues to serve as an advocate for the environment.
+Peteghem works as an adviser for Association Toxicologie-Chime (ATC), an organization that consults businesses and citizens about toxic chemicals.
 Peteghem and the team at ATC recently presented representatives from every level of the French government with a 50-page document detailing the harmful effects of fracking.
 By providing telling information and applying constant pressure to the government, ATC’s work proved to be essential for getting a nationwide ban on fracking passed in France.